amelhaoui/Blockchain-explorer/Readme.md

 To use (time in miliseconds) as key is not a * good solution * for retrieval.
 A better approach is to use height or block_id as key. \
 In the value side, we will store a number of blocks that came before this block.

+## Fallback errors:

+In case a URL is requested and we dont serve it (404) or an error from Server (4XX or 5XX), we should show proper UI message instead of showing the home page.

 ## Logging:

 To analyze and store logs, one alternative is to use the ELK suite.
 To monitor and investigate logs in a large scale. \